 — Jodi Palensky, Psychologist in OMAHA, ORI attend practicum training and have clinical experience working with adults diagnosed with Traumatic Brain Injuries at Bancroft, an Outpatient Rehabilitation facility in New Jersey.

-— Tina Rice, Clinical Psychologist in Prosper, TXI help clients better understand and manage their TBI.
+— Stephanie Manning, Psychologist in New York, NYI help clients better understand and manage their TBI.

 — Chicago Electrical Trauma Rehabilitation Institute, Occupational Therapist in Chicago, IL